Chase unveils its cash back category for Q1 2018

 (Activate starting March 15, 2018)

 |July – September

 |October – December

-What is included/excluded in the “department stores” category?
+What is included/excluded in the “internet/cable/phone services” category?

 Tips for maximizing your 5 percent cash back